phihdn/go-data-structures/README.md

 1. **Binary Search Tree** - A tree data structure with the key in each node being greater than all keys in the left subtree and less than all keys in the right subtree
 2. **Hash Table** - A data structure that uses a hash function to map keys to values for efficient lookup
+3. **Heap** - A specialized tree-based data structure that satisfies the heap property where parent nodes are always greater (max heap) or smaller (min heap) than their children
-3. **Linked List** - A linear collection of elements where each element points to the next
+4. **Linked List** - A linear collection of elements where each element points to the next
-4. **Stack** - A LIFO (Last In First Out) data structure that supports push and pop operations
+5. **Stack** - A LIFO (Last In First Out) data structure that supports push and pop operations
-5. **Queue** - A FIFO (First In First Out) data structure that supports enqueue and dequeue operations
+6. **Queue** - A FIFO (First In First Out) data structure that supports enqueue and dequeue operations
-6. **Trie** - A tree-like data structure used for efficient storage and retrieval of strings, commonly used for autocomplete and spell checking
+7. **Trie** - A tree-like data structure used for efficient storage and retrieval of strings, commonly used for autocomplete and spell checking

 ## Running Tests